 - Kitsune udon: Udon served with deep-fried tofu.

-- Kare udon: Udon served in curry broth, usually with meat or vegetables.
+- Kare udon: Udon served in a curry broth, usually with meat or vegetables.

 - Hadaka udon: Noodles only, without broth or topping.

 - Zaru udon: Chilled udon with seaweed on top.

 These are just a few examples of udon, but there are many more that I didn’t mention.
 No wonder there are restaurants specializing in noodles only.

 The Japanese rice is divided into 2 types: ordinary and glutinous rice.
 The most common type (ordinary rice) is known as uruchimai (粳米) and it’s the base of most Japanese dishes.
 It is easily recognizable because of its short translucent grains.
 This type of rice is sticky making it perfect for the use of chopsticks, otherwise, I bet we would have a hard time eating it.